-- 1. The City will develop a Local Food Action Strategy in conjunction with local partners that focuses on the production, processing, marketing, distribution, service, consumption, waste and disposal of local food. - 2.
-The City will work with community partners and other levels of government to strengthen and expand the local food system, including identifying and removing barriers to local food systems where feasible. - 3.
+- 1. The City will develop a Greater Sudbury Food Strategy in conjunction with local partners that focuses on the production, processing, marketing, distribution, service, consumption, waste and disposal of food. - 2.
+The City will work with community partners and other levels of government to strengthen and expand the local food system, including identifying and removing barriers where feasible. - 3.
 The City will examine existing by-laws to ensure that they provide for a mix of land uses including food destinations, within close proximity of each other to facilitate residents' access to locally grown and other food products. - 4.
 The City will examine the feasibility of establishing community food centres and local food hubs in central locations. - 5.
-The City will develop and maintain an inventory of: - Local food assets; - Food deserts in neighbourhoods; and - City lands with capacity for food production.".
+The City will develop and maintain an inventory of: - food assets; - Food deserts in neighbourhoods; and - City lands with capacity for food production.".